Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/20_Finding/page-20-search-cli.md

 ```
 (Your output will be much longer - we've truncated it here for clarity).

 In standard Redis command response syntax the result is a numerically labeled and nested attribute/value list, with the attribute name being immediately before the corresponding value.
-So, for example, line 1) defines the attribute name `index name`", and line 2) its value `ms:search:index:movies`
+So, for example, line 1) defines the attribute name `index name`, and line 2) its value `ms:search:index:movies`

-Given that brief outline, we can see that the index definition is at position 6, and comprises 6 sub attributes.
+Given that brief outline, we can see that the index definition is at position 5, and comprises 6 sub attributes.
 We can see that attribute 6) 3) indicates the following attribute contains `prefixes` of keys with which this index will be automatically populated.
 Attribute 6) 4) is thus an attribute list, albeit a list of only length 1 in this case.
 Attribute 6) 4) 1) is the `ms:docs:movies` prefix.

 So, hopefully, you can now understand that the `ms:search:index:movies` will  be populated with any hash whose key has a prefix of `ms:docs:movies`.